-As a LGBT+ student preparing for entry into the workforce, you may find yourself faced with additional career planning challenges related to your sexual orientation.
-For the most part, university life at UWM can be a supportive environment, with an LGBT Resource Center, active student groups, and university-backed non-discrimination policies.
-The workplace can be quite different, in terms of the openness of and support for LGBT+ employees.
+As a LGBTQ+ student preparing for entry into the workforce, you may find yourself faced with additional career planning challenges related to your sexual orientation.
+For the most part, university life at UWM can be a supportive environment, with an LGBTQ+ Resource Center, active student groups, and university-backed non-discrimination policies.
+The workplace can be quite different, in terms of the openness of and support for LGBTQ+ employees.

 - United We Dream scholarship page

 - College Greenlight through Cappex keeps a good (and updated) list of scholarships for undocumented students